January - December 2023

 Nagla Rizk was a keynote speaker in the ICTLearn 2020 14th International Conference Internet Education hosted by the Arab Forum for Human and Technology Development (AFHTD).

 Fellow keynote speakers; Moataz Khorshid, former Minister of Higher Education and Scientific Research, Egypt.
-Professor Mahmoud Saqr, President of the Academy of Scientific Research, Egypt.
-Professor Moheb Al-Rafei, former Minister of Education, Egypt.
-Professor Mohamed Jemni, director of ICT, ALECSO League of Arab States, digital and knowledge solutions consultant UAE.
-Professor visitor Sherif Hasim USA, NY State University.
-Professor Magdy ElNashar Curtin University, Australia.
-Professor Manel Medhioub, University of Esprit, Tunisia.
+Prof. Mahmoud Saqr, President of the Academy of Scientific Research, Egypt.
+Prof. Moheb Al-Rafei, former Minister of Education, Egypt.
+Prof. Mohamed Jemni Director of ICT, ALECSO League of Arab States, Digital and knowledge solutions consultant UAE.
+Prof. Visitor Sherif Hasim USA, NY State University.
+Prof. Magdy ElNashar Curtin University, Australia.
+Manel Medhioub, University of Esprit, Tunisia.
 Aisha Abdul Hamid El-Tarif University, Algeria.
-Professor Rana Al-Aloul Dean - Gaza University Palestine.
+Rana Al-Aloul Dean - Gaza University Palestine.